-Overall thoughts on the Nokia Wi-Fi scale
+Overall thoughts on the Withings Wi-Fi scale

-I still don’t like to weigh myself all the time, but I definitely feel better about it when I weigh myself on the Nokia Body Cardio Smart Scale.
+I still don’t like to weigh myself all the time, but I definitely feel better about it when I weigh myself on the Withings Body Cardio Smart Scale.
 If I’m bloated, the water number will go up, and it’s nice to know that’s why the scale tipped.
 I’m also encouraged by the amount of muscle I’ve built, and I wish I would have had that reading before because I could have watched it grow over time.

 Whether you don’t like to weigh yourself or you really want to jump on that scale every day, the Withings Body Cardio will be a great tool to use on your fitness journey.
 You can find your own Withings Body Cardio scale, available in white or black, right now on Best Buy.